ivankaczek/simon-says/readme.txt

 Function #1: select a Button.

 This function changes the class of the button for a few seconds in order to indicate that this button should be pressed

+Development

+Now I need to discover how the machine will use the counter to show a sequence of n-steps and then the user should repeate that sequence, and only after that will the machine restart